bitcoin-sv/merchantapi-reference/README.md

 * when an event is received from the node, an attempt is made to insert a notification into the queue for instant delivery
 * if a callback fails or if the instant delivery queue is full, the notification is scheduled for delivery in the background
 * a background delivery queue is used for periodically processing failed notifications.
 A single task is used for background delivery

+The mAPI Reference Implementation Submit Transaction command enables use of Peer Channels for the message broker.
+This provides a secure transport mechanism to send messages from the miner to a merchant.
+Merchants or service providers may use other messaging systems to achieve the same goal

 ## Download and deploy